Gwali-1/Meeseeks/README.md

 ```

 ### Things To Note

-- You can have conflicting routes like (e.g. `/posts/:id` and `posts/new`).
+- You can have conflicting routes such as (e.g. `/posts/:id` and `posts/new`).
 The order in which they are declared is how they are matched
-- Trailing slashes are significant ; `/profile/:id` and `/profile/:id/` are not the same and won't match.
+- Trailing slashes are significant; `/profile/:id` and `/profile/:id/` are not the same and won't match.
 - An `Allow` header is automatically set for all `405 Method Not Allowed` responses
-- Middleware must be declared _before_ a route in order to be used by that route.
+- Middleware must be declared _before_ a route in order for it to be used by that route.
 Any middleware declared after a route won't act on that route.
 - For example:

 ```go